St. John's College of Liberal Arts and SciencesQueens Campus

 A master's degree in Public History will prepare you for growing career opportunities in such fields as:

-As part of the program, you’ll complete 240 internship hours under the supervision of SJU faculty and a professional internship sponsor.
+As part of the program, you will complete 240 internship hours under the supervision of St. John's faculty and a professional internship sponsor.
 Our students complete internships at exciting locations around New York City, including Ellis Island National Historic Park and the Lower East Side Tenement Museum.

 The Department of History offers the Nickolas Davatzes Scholarship to qualified graduate students who are committed to teaching and engaging in research in American History or Classical and/or Modern Greek History, and who demonstrate financial need.
 The scholarship fund was established in 2007 by Nickolas Davatzes ’62C, ’64G, ’95Hon, who established the A&E Network and the History Channel, and Dorothea Hayes Davatzes ’66Ed.
 Scholarships are granted by the department on a competitive basis and provide $5,000 for summer research or tuition assistance.